+Test property

-- test property - · test with script
+· Test with script

 - 1. Select the trigger to customize. - In the Properties pane > Form Editor tab, click the Conditions twistie to expand. - 3.
-Select a condition from the Add Conditions field drop-down list. - Click Add to add a script.
-The Check script return value condition enables you to specify a script to use for the test.
+Select a condition from the Add Conditions list. - 4.
+Click Add to add a script.
+Use the Check script return value condition to specify a script to use for the test.